core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The server stores the Echo Option value included in the response together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group.
 These are specified in the 'kid context' and 'kid' fields of the OSCORE Option of the request, respectively.
 After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated with members of the group.

-After receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, a subsequent client request sent to that server and echoing the Echo Option value MUST be sent as a unicast message to that server.
+After receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, a subsequent client request sent to that server and echoing the Echo Option value MUST be a message sent unicast to that server.

 If in the group the AEAD Algorithm and Pairwise Key Agreement Algorithm are set in the Security Context, the client MUST use the pairwise mode to protect the request, as per {{sec-pairwise-protection-req}}.
 Note that, as defined in {{sec-pairwise-protection}}, endpoints that are members of such a group and that use the Echo Option support the pairwise mode.
 In a group where the AEAD Algorithm and Pairwise Key Agreement Algorithm are not set, only the group mode can be used.
 Hence, requests including the Echo Option can be protected only with the Group Mode, with the caveat due to the risk for those requests to be redirected to a different server than the intended one, as discussed in {{ssec-unicast-requests}}.